2016 Minister's Awards for Municipal Excellence

 Since 2002, this annual award program has encouraged municipalities to share their successes by recognizing accomplishments in the provision of municipal services in Alberta.
 Each year municipalities, whether individually or in partnership with other organizations, have highlighted practices including new and unique approaches to issues, streamlined processes for existing practices, and creative community partnerships.

 Awards are given in five categories: Innovation; Partnerships; Safe Communities;

 An Outstanding Achievement Award is given to recognize a municipality or municipal partnership that has helped to inspire action and change that has benefited local government practice in Alberta.
 This award, chosen by the awards review committee, recognizes the best submission from all categories.

-The submission period for the 2016 Minister’s Awards for Municipal Excellence will end May 31, 2016.
+The submission period for the 2017 Minister’s Awards for Municipal Excellence will be posted here in early 2017.

 All municipalities are eligible.

 Municipalities may submit more than one practice.
 Each practice can only be submitted once in 2016 (i.e. the same practice cannot be submitted to more than one category).

 1) a Practice Collection Form, (A new shorter Practice Collection Form has been designed for the 2016 program to reduce the time needed to complete a submission).
 Click HERE to open the Form.

 2) an Awards Submission Form.
 Clicking on the links below will take you to the Award Submission Form for each category:

 Innovation – recognizes a leading practice embodying the first use of an idea in a municipal context in Alberta (municipalities with a population of less than 500,000);